ludwigprager/aws-k8s/README.md

 (or create a group, assign policy to group, assign user to group)

 # How to use this container
 Perform steps 1-3.
-Then, you need to make a few changes to the init.sh script:
+Then, you need to make a few changes to the start-container.sh script:
 - set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the user mentioned in step 3.
 - set the variables
     -INSTANCE_PROFILE_NODE